 Regents Opera works without direct public subsidy, and Nicholas is determined to provide affordable opera of outstanding quality.
 He refuses to modernise productions for the sake of it, preferring to be faithful to the music and the text.

 Performances are not confined to the proscenium arch, and can fit into any space.
-Younger audiences will be introduced to high-quality performance thanks to subsidised ticketing supported by Friends of Regents Opera.
+Younger audiences will be introduced to high-quality performance thanks to subsidised ticketing supported by The Friends of Regents Opera.
 The Company consists of a creative mix of early-career singers and established artists moving into more mature repertoire.